web3/web3.js/docs/docs/guides/web3_plugin_guide/plugin_authors.md

 ### Exporting Our Augmented Web3Context

-Lastly we just need to export our augmented `Web3Context` by adding the following after our module re-declaration:
+Lastly, you just need to export our augmented `Web3Context` by adding the following after our module re-declaration:

 ```typescript
 export { Web3Context };